Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex analytic spaces

 For a well-known example related to gauge theory, we note that Donaldson \cite{DonPoly} (quoted by Friedman and Morgan in \cite[Section 4.4.3, Theorem 4.10, p.
 339]{FrM}) has shown that the moduli space of rank two, stable holomorphic bundles of fixed determinant is smooth as a scheme and of the expected dimension at a generic point in every component when the second Chern number of the bundles is sufficiently large.
 See also Huybrechts and Lehn \cite[Proposition 2.A.11, p.
 57]{Huybrechts_Lehn_geometry_moduli_spaces_sheaves}. \end{rmk}

 While the Krull dimension at a point of a complex analytic space or a scheme may be difficult to compute, it can be estimated via the inequalities

-where $T_pX$ is the Zariski tangent space to $X$ at $p$ and the expected dimension $\expdim_pX$ is computed as in Remark \ref{rmk:Estimating_Krull_dimensions_expected_dimensions} with respect to some local model for $X$ near $p$.
-Similarly, while the Bia{\l}ynicki--Birula nullity, co-index, and index may be difficult to compute, one can define useful lower bounds for them that may be readily calculated in practice (see Remark \ref{rmk:Calculation_virtual_BB_nullity_co-index_index}).
+where $T_pX$ is the Zariski tangent space to $X$ at $p$ and the expected dimension $\expdim_pX$ is computed as in Remark \ref{rmk:Estimating_Krull_dimensions_expected_dimensions} with respect to some (convenient) local model for $X$ near $p$.
+In particular, while the Bia{\l}ynicki--Birula nullity, co-index, and index may be difficult to compute, one can define useful lower bounds for them that may be readily calculated in practice (see Remark \ref{rmk:Calculation_virtual_BB_nullity_co-index_index}).